 Uric acid is formed when proteins in the food we eat, called purines, are broken down.
-Therefore, there has been a great deal of interest in dietary management of gout by avoiding foods high in purines.
+Therefore, there has been a great deal of interest in dietary management of gout by avoiding purine-rich foods.
 However, a diet very low in purines is extremely difficult to follow, because purines are a natural part of many healthy foods.
 Even when a diet very low in purines is followed strictly, the uric acid level in the bloodstream is only slightly lowered.

 The following dietary principles are important in the management of gout:

 - Gout is associated with obesity, and significant weight loss can dramatically improve the management of gout.
 A calorie-reduced diet is helpful for weight loss.